 Style and smiles all-round, saturated to the max; sexy undertones complete with sexist overtones and carefree capitalism – those iconic mid-century advertisements weren’t just unique to the magazine pages of white America.
-In the 1950s and ’60s, the notorious advertisers of Madison Avenue, aka the real-life “Mad Men”, courted African American dollars too.
-Unbeknownst to most, a parallel universe of advertising hid in the shadows of mainstream society, targeting an African American middle and upper class that was, and still is, rarely seen by white consumers.
-The adverts paint an entirely unfamiliar, yet distinctly glossy picture of life for Black Americans at the time.
+In the 1950s and ’60s, the notorious advertisers of Madison Avenue, aka the real-life “Mad Men”, sought out African American dollars too.
+Unbeknownst to most, an entirely different realm of advertising hid in the shadows of mainstream society, directed towards a Black American class that was, and still is, rarely seen by white consumers.
+The adverts paint an unfamiliar, yet distinctly glossy picture of life for African Americans during those years.
 At once, it’s a joy to (re)discover this alternate world of Black media, but on closer inspection, the cracks start to reveal themselves beneath those smooth, vibrant, and wholesome images of Americana – cracks that have only become wider and more visible today.

 Recognising that the African American community was starved for such affirming imagery, founder John Harold Johnson saw the niche in publishing early on, calling the largely-ignored Black American consumer market a “black gold mine”.

 Martin Luther King, Jr. once compared the treatment of Black Americans in everyday society and media to a “degenerating sense of ‘nobodiness’”.
 Before the Johnson Publishing Company came along, the Black consumer demographic simply didn’t exist to America’s corporations.
 But at its peak, Ebony, modelled on LIFE magazine, was circulating 2.5 million copies a month.
 Those kinds of numbers, said to be “unmatched by any other general-interest magazine in America”, couldn’t be ignored by corporations.